The Purser's department, ss Iberia 1963. Photo: Diana Borcherds (nee French)

 The engine room Agwalas, or Firemen, were mainly Punjabi Moslems or Pathans, from Pakistan and the disputed areas of Kashmir.
 They were found in Bombay ships, while the Agwalas on board Calcutta ships came from the hinterland of Chittagong, in what was once Eastern Pakistan, now called Bangladesh.

 The great majority of stewards were Goan, from the Portuguese colony of Goa.
 The majority were descendants of the early Portuguese adventurers to the East.
 They all had Portuguese names and were devout Roman Catholics.
-A large number of them speak excellent English and made excellent stewards and cooks.
+A large number of them spoke good English and made excellent stewards and cooks.
+Many were fine musicians too.

 The Deck Department